 In 1565 a free school for the education of boys and young men in grammar was founded in Highgate by Sir Roger Cholmeley (c.1485-1565).
 Cholmeley was Lord Chief Baron of the Exchequer under King Henry VIII as well as one of London’s four Members of Parliament in his reign, Lord Chief Justice of the King's Bench under King Edward VI, and Recorder of London under Queen Mary I and Queen Elizabeth I. It was Queen Elizabeth who granted letters patent in 1565 to her ‘well beloved and faithful subject’ to found a grammar school ‘ for the most liberal education and instruction of the boys and young men’ from nearby villages.
 Edmund Grindal, bishop of London, granted land on the site of the old gatehouse near the bishop's wood, opposite the Gatehouse Inn.
 A new chapel and buildings for the school and the local curate, who was expected to be the teacher, were built.

-From this point onwards Sir Roger Cholmeley’s School at Highgate provided an education to up to forty boys from the surrounding area, and the master of the school also taught private pupils in 1819.
-In that year, the school was enlarged, with aid from the National Society: a Church of England fund for religious education.
+From this point onwards Sir Roger Cholmeley’s School at Highgate provided an education to up to forty boys from the surrounding area, and the master of the school also taught private pupils.
+In 1819 the school was enlarged, with aid from the National Society: a Church of England fund for religious education.
 From 1829 Cholmeley's school was allowed to charge for extra subjects, so beginning its transformation into a modern Victorian public school.

 The boys were to be instructed in Latin, Greek, and the principles of religion according to the teaching of the Church of England.
 Forty boys were to be educated without charge, but the master was to be allowed to take as many 'pay-boys' as he liked.
 The master also appointed assistant masters, and the ‘Usher’, who acted as his apprentice and was required to have attained a degree from Oxford or Cambridge.